 For example, a common function of these apps is the inclusion of a profanity filter.
 You can nominate keywords to filter like ‘boring’ so negative posts aren’t highlighted.
 They can still be found by anyone searching for the hashtag, it just won’t be displayed on your official event feed.
 It may be prudent to have a moderator keeping an eye on the Twitter wall, as a form of quality control!

-One strategic function we’d encourage you to utilise is the ability to schedule custom posts by the events team.
+One strategic function we’d encourage you to utilise is the ability to schedule custom posts by the event management team.
 They can be inserted into the Twitter stream throughout the event.
 Use these official tweets to promote sponsors or upcoming sessions.

-Depending on the style of event, a live Twitter wall can be used to increase attendee engagement in sessions.
+A live twitter feed at your next event could be used to increase attendee engagement in sessions.
 For instance, you could use it for polls or Q&A with speakers.
 It can be easy to motivate attendees to post, as the lure of seeing their name on the event Twitter wall can be too much for some to resist!

 Like all event customisations, you need to ask yourself if it will suit your audience.
 Will it boost engagement or drive a positive action?
 We find that millennials love to engage on Twitter, and so do most people in information-related fields.